 Keyword optimization is an important aspect of SEO.
 Knowing which terms to target and how to target them is a fundamental part of any content strategy.
-This post is going to break down the basics behind finding and utilizing specific search terms in your site content to boost your search engine rankings.
+This post is going to break down the basics behind finding and utilizing specific search terms in your site content to boost your search engine rankings and visibility in AI-generated search summaries.

 Finding Keywords

 Whether you’re creating content for an entire website or just one blog post, you probably have a topic in mind.
 This is the starting point for creating a list of target keywords.
-The best posts deal with specific issues within the general site topic, and target only a few keyword phrases at a time.
-Utilizing both your own knowledge of your general topic as well as some helpful online tools, you can find the best phrases to target with your content.
+The best posts deal with specific issues within the general site topic and target a focused cluster of queries.
+By utilizing your own knowledge of your topic alongside modern online tools, you can find the best phrases to target with your content.

 But how do you know which phrases people are searching for?